 Solution: Benchmark Email strongly advises against sending emails that only contain a single image.
 We also strongly recommend that you include a text version of your email.

-3) Default ‘Latin Text’ in the Content: By default, all of our 400 HTML email templates have latin text content in them.
+3) Default Text in the Content: By default, all of our email templates have default text content in them.
 As a user, you are supposed to replace that content with your own language content.
-Sometimes users inadvertently miss replacing a few lines of latin content from their email campaign.
-A recipient, when receiving an email with this junk latin content will naturally become irritated and classify your email as spam, hurting your deliverability (and reputation).
+Sometimes users inadvertently miss replacing a few lines of default content from their email campaign.
+A recipient, when receiving an email with this junk default content will naturally become irritated and classify your email as spam, hurting your deliverability (and reputation).

 Solution: Go through your entire email campaign carefully and see whether you have missed out replacing the default content.
-Also make sure that the “text version” of your email does not have latin content.
+Also, make sure that the “text version” of your email does not contain default content.

 5) High Spam Score: When we ran your email campaign through our software it received a high spam score.
 It’s important to understand that this does not necessarily mean that we believe your email is spam.
 Rather, your email will likely be blocked by the content filters of your recipients’ inboxes.
 Spam filters cross-index certain phrases and rate emails based on how often these phrases or words appear.
 Points are assigned to such phrases as ‘Buy Now’ or ‘Don’t Miss Out’ and ‘Click Here.’
 An email campaign is tossed into the junk or spam folder once it receives a specific score.
 If your message talks about any of the following it is liable for red flagging: